 Construction in 2015

-This year will be a busy one as we start construction of a purpose built cafe and new cycling facilities, which should be open for business towards the end of 2015.
+This year will be a busy one as we also start construction of a purpose built cafe and new cycling facilities, which should be open for business in early 2016.

 The cafe will be located on the meadow adjacent to the Visitor Centre building and will be much bigger than the existing one.